roman012285/cpp_course/lessons/lesson2/lesson2.md

 - We can use `==` or `>` and so on between objects.
 We have to define what they do
 ```
 _ **Important** each operator  must have a special signature which we cant decide.
 We have to look in google to find it

 bool Student::operator==(const Student& other) const
 {
 	return this->_id == other._id;
 }
 ```
 - For more operator refer to `/finalFiles/Student.cpp`

+## The big3 rule
+- if one the following is used: copy constructor or destructor or assignment operator than we should implement all of them explicitly and not using the default one that given when instantiate an object.
+- Please remember than the default copy constructor performs shallow copy only.